>

 SECTION 78 OF THE COMPETITION ACT

-Following the amendments under Bill C-56, the practice of “directly or indirectly imposing excessive and unfair selling prices” has been added to this list.
+Following the amendments under Bill C-56 in 2023, the practice of “directly or indirectly imposing excessive and unfair selling prices” was added to the list of anti-competitive acts in section 78.
 Similar tests have been included in provincial/territorial consumer protection legislation in Canada, but this type of non-economic effects based test has not until now been included in Canada’s modern Competition Act.
-As such, it remains unclear how courts will interpret this new test.
+As such, it remains as yet unclear how the Competition Tribunal will interpret this new type of conduct.

-Importantly, such a practice must also under section 78(1), as is the case with the other enumerated examples of anti-competitive acts, be “intended to have a predatory, exclusionary or disciplinary negative effect on a competitor, or to have an adverse effect on competition.”
+Importantly, such a practice must also under section 78(1) of the Competition Act, as is the case with the other enumerated examples of anti-competitive acts, be “intended to have a predatory, exclusionary or disciplinary negative effect on a competitor, or to have an adverse effect on competition.”

 ABUSE OF DOMINANCE EXCEPTIONS